 Notes

-- Canned tomatoes will last for 1-2 years stored in a cool dry dark place like your pantry
+- Canned tomatoes will last for 1-2 years stored in a cool, dry, dark place like your pantry

 - Use in any recipe that calls for canned tomatoes

 - If the top "pops" after the cans have cooled (meaning, if you press down on the lid with your finger and there is a give), the cans have not sealed properly.
 Discard immediately and do not use.
-There was likely something on the rim preventing from getting a complete and tight seal.
+There was likely something on the rim preventing a complete and tight seal.

 - Prep Time: 10 minutes